dr-leo/pandaSDMX/doc/usage.rst

     ecb_via_proxy.client.config

 The ``Request.client`` attribute acts a bit like a ``requests.Session`` in that it conveniently stores the configuration for subsequent HTTP requests.
+Modify it to change the configuration.
+For convenience, :class:`pandasdmx.api.Request` has a ``timeout`` property to set the timeout in seconds for http requests.

 Caching received files
 ::::::::::::::::::::::::::